-Two lead US government agents in Silk Road investigation arrested for allegedly stealing over $1 million of Bitcoin from Silk Road during the investigation
+Two US government agents in Silk Road investigation arrested for allegedly stealing over $1 million of Bitcoin from Silk Road during the investigation

 Two former government agents involved in the Silk Road murder and extortion investigations in Baltimore, Carl Force and Shaun Bridges, were arrested and charged with corruption, money laundering, wire fraud and theft yesterday in California for allegedly stealing over $1 million worth of Bitcoin during the Silk Road investigation, one of whom allegedly transferred the proceeds to a tax haven.